cayang/2020-msia423-yang/README.md

 │
 ├── src/                              <- Source data for the project │   ├── clean_data.py                 <- Gets raw data from S3 bucket and cleans file.
-│   ├── create_db.py                  <- Creates database schema to create table for data obtained after feature selection.
+│   ├── create_db.py                  <- Creates database schema (RDS or SQLite) and tables for data obtained after feature selection.
 │   ├── generate_features.py          <- Creates and selects features from cleaned data in preparation for model training.
 │   ├── ingest_data.py                <- Ingests data from source and uploads raw data to S3 bucket.
 │